Mental Representation in Medieval Philosophy

 The most influential theory of thought in the thirteenth century goes back to Aristotle and has its foremost medieval defender in Thomas Aquinas.
-It rests on viewing mental representations or intelligible species, as Aquinas calls them, as sameness in form.
+It rests on viewing mental representations or intelligible species, as Aquinas calls them, as sameness of form.
 The explanation for why thoughts are about something, exhibit intentionality, or represent is that the form of the object thought about is in the mind of the thinker.
 According to a popular metaphor, thinking something, on this view, is being the object thought about in the sense that the intellect becomes the object or takes on its form.

 Following Aristotle in De anima III.4, Aquinas argues, that the mind or the intellective part of the soul has no nature or rather it is nothing before it thinks of something.
 The active intellect abstracts the intelligible species from the sensitive species in the internal senses and places it in the potential intellect.
 Aquinas is here very close to the view we saw Avicenna defend above.
 The species actualizes the potential intellect as a form actualizes a potency.
 The intelligible species in the potential intellect constitutes the thought.
 The intellect is immaterial, according to Aquinas, and since he also famously thinks that matter is the principle of individuation, the intelligible species in the potential intellect is not individual, but universal.
 This is why Aquinas holds that a thought is always universal.

 There are many problems associated with this view of mental representation.
 A famous problem is: why are the daffodils outside my soul not about my thought of the daffodils?
 The forms inside and outside my mind are the same, suggesting that mental representation is symmetrical.
-Aquinas has a famous answer to this problem, which is that the daffodils in the garden are not about my thought because of the mode of the form's presence in them.
-The forms in the daffodils are really present whereas in my mind the universal form is spiritually or intentionally present.
+Aquinas has a famous answer to this problem, which is that the daffodils in the garden are not about my thought because of the mode of the form’s presence in them.
+The forms in the daffodils are really or naturally present whereas in my mind the universal form is spiritually or intentionally present.